 The Cast: Phoebe Waller-Bridge expertly oscillates between relatable and deplorable as Fleabag's anti-heroine.

-The Details: Season two of the dark comedy will be available on Amazon Prime in 2019.
-(We can't wait.)
+The Details: Season one and two are available on Amazon Prime now.

 The Show: Catastrophe is "one of television's funniest, filthiest, most realistic takes on the sweet mess of coupledom and parenting," according to The New York Times.
 It all starts when Sharon and Rob meet at a pub in London, hit it off, and proceed to have a lot of unprotected sex, which results in (spoiler alert) an unplanned pregnancy.